kyechou/leagueoflegends/.github/ISSUE_TEMPLATE/default-template.md

 A clear and concise description of what the issue is.

 **Steps to reproduce**
-(Use the `-v` option and attach verbose log output when it's needed.
-For texts/logs longer than one screen, share them via services like [Gist](https://gist.github.com/).
-Do not attach screenshots for log outputs.)

 1. Go to '....'
 2. Click on '....'
 3. Run command '....'
 4. See error...

+(Use the `-v` option and attach verbose log outputs when it's needed.
+For texts/logs longer than one screen, share them via services like [Gist](https://gist.github.com/).
+Do not attach screenshots for text/log outputs.)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.